-Public Garden Internship
+Public Garden Management Track

-Student Farm Internship
+Student Farm Track

-The Rutgers Gardens Student Farm Internship immerses students in small-scale organic vegetable production, emphasizing practices that are ecologically sound, socially just, and economically viable.
-This 16-week, paid summer internship offers students an opportunity to participate in the farm’s commitment to a future rooted in sustainable agriculture and food systems.
+The Student Farm internship track immerses students in small-scale organic vegetable production, emphasizing practices that are ecologically sound, socially just, and economically viable.
+This summer internship track offers students an opportunity to participate in the Student Farm’s commitment to a future rooted in sustainable agriculture and food systems.

-Click here for the 2021 Rutgers Gardens Internship Application.
+Click here for the Rutgers Gardens Internship Application.
 There is a place on the application to indicate which internship you are applying for.
-All application materials must be received by March 1, 2021.
+All application materials must be received by March 1, 2022.

 Depending on your browser, there are 2 ways to save/submit the application.
 The most reliable method is to download the application and save it to your computer.
 Open the file, complete the fields, save it, and send as an attachment.
 If the file is opened in a web browser, it will only retain the personalized data if “print to pdf” is selected—not “download” or “save as.”
 Please be sure that your application contains the necessary information before submitting.